Buying & selling ETFs

 Commissions & fees

-There are no commissions to buy or sell Vanguard ETFs through your Vanguard Brokerage Account.
-Other brokers may charge commissions.
+Pay no commissions to buy or sell Vanguard ETFs in your Vanguard account.
+Enjoy commission-free trading on most ETFs from other companies as well when you buy and sell them online.** Other brokers may charge commissions.

 Explore the Vanguard ETF advantage